CaioFML/contact-importer/README.md

     $ bundle exec rubocop
 ```

-7. Run server, webpacker and sidekiq (use different tabs of console for each command):
+7. Run server, webpacker-dev-server (to compile the assets) and sidekiq (use different tabs of console for each command):

 ```
     $ rails s